-Time period Coverage Data requirements/calculation Data sources At time of assessment CG. • Regulations, laws and procedures relating to internal audit • MoF (Internal audit) Accountant General ussessment • Internal audit reports of budgetary and extrabudgetary units • Heads and finance officers of major budgetary units • SAI for triangulation of information
+Time period Coverage Data requirements/calculation Data sources At time of CG. • Regulations, laws and procedures MoF (internal audit). assessment. relating to internal audit.
+Accountant general.
+Internal audit reports of budgetary and extrabudgetary units.
+Heads and finance officers of major budgetary units. • SAI for triangulation of information.